Vacant Property Management: A Complete Guide to Inspections, Risks and Protection

 ✅ 1.
 SIA Licensed & ACS Accredited

-This is non-negotiable.
-Every operative must be SIA licensed — and the company itself should hold ACS accreditation, which signals it operates to standards above the legal minimum.
+This is non negotiable.
+Every operative must be SIA licensed and the company itself should hold ACS accreditation, which signals it operates to standards above the legal minimum.

 ✅ 2.
 Relevant Event Experience

-A company experienced in retail security is not automatically qualified to manage a 2,000-person festival.
-Ask specifically about their event security track record — size of events managed, types of venues, and sectors covered.
+A company experienced in retail security is not automatically qualified to manage a 2,000 person festival.
+Ask specifically about their event security track record size of events managed, types of venues, and sectors covered.

 ✅ 3.
 They Offer a Risk Assessment

-Any reputable event security company will conduct — or offer — a pre-event risk assessment.
+Any reputable event security company will conduct or offer a pre event risk assessment.
 If a company is willing to quote you without understanding your venue, your audience, or your risk profile, walk away.

 ✅ 4.
 Clear Communication & Chain of Command